Dr Nikolina Bobic

 Head BA (Hons) Architecture Admissions and Marketing

 Nikolina Bobic is an academic and architect.
-Her research delves into the spatial history and theoretical concepts to do with sociopolitical violence, balkanization (geopolitical fragmentation), borders, and (post)conflict - how these notions manifest at the complex intersection of architecture, urbanism, military, media, economics, technology, literature and film.
+Her research delves into the historical and theoretical concepts to do with politics, violence and space.
+More specifically, to do with balkanization (geopolitical fragmentation), borders, and (post)conflict - how these notions manifest at the complex intersection of architecture, urbanism, military, media, economics, technology, literature and film.
 She has written on matters to do with urban destruction and reconstruction; the spatial history of war, media, and technology; to the politics of identity (re)construction of former Yugoslav cities.

 Prior to joining the University of Plymouth in November 2014 as a Lecturer in Architecture, Nikolina taught in Architecture and Sociology at the University of Sydney, the University of New South Wales and the University of Technology in Australia.
 Currently, she is the module leader for Architectural History and Theory at HKU Space Architecture.
 In July 2019 she was invited to support teaching in Architecture at the University of Auckland, NZ.
 Her industry experience is in residential architecture.
 The predominant concentration while working as an architect was on exploring and exploiting the interface between internal and external spaces, the means by which were addressed through materiality and close consideration of the context.